MINIMBAH – WE VALUE CHILDHOOD

 Minimbah and Penbank operate a direct bus service from Flinders via Shoreham, Red Hill South, Red Hill and Mount Martha for Primary Students

 There is also a cross-campus shuttle bus which runs from Woodleigh Campus to Minimbah in the morning and from Minimbah to Woodleigh Campus in the afternoon.
 The shuttle bus links with most contract bus services.

 The Minimbah Campus PFG run a variety of events throughout the year, both for the Minimbah students and the wider school community.

-In 2016 we met our objective of building a sense of community within the school by facilitating school social events and providing support to parents and students in every year level.
+Our objective is to build a sense of community within the school by facilitating school social events and providing support to parents and students in every year level.
 We have continued to support the school with funding for special purchases which enhance both programs and facilities for our children.
 We also offered support for a community welfare program students are involved in.